 (See also Overview of Allergic Reactions Overview of Allergic Reactions Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
 Usually, allergies make people sneeze; the eyes water and itch... read more .)

 Exercise can trigger the following:

-Anaphylactic reactions: Rarely, vigorous exercise triggers a widespread, potentially severe allergic (anaphylactic) reaction.
+Anaphylactic reactions Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
+Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more : Rarely, vigorous exercise triggers a widespread, potentially severe allergic (anaphylactic) reaction.
 In some people, this reaction occurs only if they eat a specific food (especially wheat and shrimp) before exercising.
 Breathing becomes difficult or blood pressure falls, leading to dizziness and collapse.
 An anaphylactic reaction can be life threatening.